 Presentation or Lecture CapturePanopto is a supported tool, available within Canvas, for recording presentations created by instructors and/or students.
 Recordings can be initiated in a classroom or on a personal computer.

 Documentation/Training: Training on the use of Panopto is available via consultation with Instructional Technology.
-See What is Panopto? for documentation on using Panopto.
+See What is Panopto? for further information on using Panopto.

-Availability: Panopto is available in all Canvas courses and loaded on all Teacher's stations in classrooms.
-For usage outside of Canvas, please contact Instructional Technology.
+Availability: Panopto is available in all Canvas courses and loaded on all classroom teacher's stations.
+For usage outside of Canvas, please reach out to Instructional Technology.

-Video ConferencingThree supported means of video conferencing at St. Edward's include:
+VideoconferencingSupported means of videoconferencing at St. Edward's include:

-- WebEx can be used for audio and video conferencing by faculty, staff and students.
+- Zoom or Google Hangouts Meet can be used for audio and videoconferencing by faculty, staff and students.

 Digital Publication ToolsWould you like to publish a website or blog for your class?
 Would you like your students to journal, blog or create online content?
 We have several options available including:

-- Sites: A WordPress platform that can be used for websites, blogs or e-portfolios.
+- SEU Sites: A WordPress platform that can be used for websites, blogs or e-portfolios.

 - Institutional Repository: A research repository available from Munday Library to store and showcase faculty projects.

-Availability: Sites and Create are available via the web to all St. Edward's University faculty, staff and students.
+Availability: SEU Sites and SEU Create are available to all St. Edward's students, faculty and staff.
 Faculty interested in using the Institutional Repository should contact Munday Library staff.

-Documentation/Training: Tutorials on all Adobe Suite products are available through Lynda.com or via consultation with the Digital Media Center.
+Documentation/Training: Tutorials on all Adobe Creative Suite products are available through LinkedIn Learning or by consultation with the Digital Media Center.

-Availability: The Adobe Suite is available on all lab and classroom computers.
-All faculty and staff with a university-owned computer can request licenses for any of the Adobe Suite tools (Photoshop, inDesign, Illustrator, Premiere) by emailing firstname.lastname@example.org.
+Availability: Adobe Creative Suite is available on all lab and classroom computers.
+All faculty and staff with a university-owned computer can request licenses for any of the Adobe tools (e.g., Photoshop, InDesign, Illustrator, Premiere) by emailing email@example.com.

-PollingYou can use a polling application to create and answer real-time polls.
-Below are applications available online for recording interactions in classes.
+Polling/Audience Response SystemsYou can use a polling or audience response system application to create and answer real-time polls.
+These systems use the student's devices or an alternate means of gathering information.
+Below are free applications available online for recording interactions in classes.
 Support for these applications is available from each application site.

-Please note that iClickers or physical clickers are no longer available.
-Poll Everywhere can be used with students' personal devices and Plickers does not require use of student devices.
+Please note: iClickers or physical clickers are no longer available.
+Poll Everywhere can be used with students' personal devices and Plickers doesn't require the use of student devices.

 - Plickers is a "low-tech" alternative for classroom polling that allows students to respond to multiple choice questions using paper cards printed with unique codes.
 Instructors use the Plickers app on a smartphone or tablet to scan students' responses and receive instant results that can be shared with the class.
 Plickers cards and the app are free, and you can obtain class sets of up to 63 cards.